Hertie School: Partnerships

 Furthermore, the Hertie School is a member of key political science and policy analysis associations.
-These include the European Consortium for Political Science Research (ECPR), the American Political Science Association (APSA), and the Association of Professional Schools of International Affairs (APSIA), PolicyNet, and the Global Public Policy Network (GPPN).
+These include the European Consortium for Political Science Research (ECPR), the American Political Science Association (APSA), the Association of Professional Schools of International Affairs (APSIA), PolicyNet, and the Global Public Policy Network (GPPN).
+The Global Public Policy Network is an international group of top public policy schools from around the world.